CarloMicieli/TreniniDotNet/README.md

 * `Application` contains the application services, and the **use cases** implementation.
 At this layer, we abstract the database access and depend on this abstraction.
 Business logic is cleanly separated from infrastructure details.
 * `Infrastructure` is the place where **use cases** are getting their persistence requirement satisfied.
 The database access is using plain old sql and dapper.
 * `Web` is the top layer - use cases are orchestrated using the IMediatr library and everything is wired together via the built-in dependency injection.
+* `GrpcServices` another way to consume the use cases, via Grpc services.
+It currently implements only services to create new values.

 Tests project are in the `Tests` directory.